 Absolutely perfect for a family accommodation in the Eden Valley.

 As well as accommodation the castle provides full tours for those wanting to learn yet not stay.

 Plus now it is also a dream wedding venue too for those wanting a full, castle, fairytale wedding.
-For all this you can find out more information on the Appleby Castle website.

 I have stayed many times myself before and I will do many times again.
 It is a true favourite of myself and BaldHiker.